karimarttila/js-node-ts-react/README.md

 ## Frontend

 The frontend is a simple [React](https://reactjs.org/) application written using [Typescript](https://www.typescriptlang.org/).
 I use [Vite](https://vitejs.dev/) frontend development (bundling etc.).
 As a CSS utility library, I use [Tailwind](https://tailwindcss.com/).
-I also use a couple of other libraries, e.g. [Redux](https://redux.js.org/) for state management, and [React Router](https://reactrouter.com/en/main) as a frontend routing library.
+I also use a couple of other libraries, e.g. [React Router](https://reactrouter.com/en/main) as a frontend routing library.

 ## Frontend Development